The prescribed mean curvature measure equation in non-parametric form: Introduction

-in a pointwise sense, which can be shown through an elementary computation (here we can assume $u\in C^{1}$ for more simplicity).
-Now one observes that the right-hand side of the identity can be interpreted as a difference of measures (the area of the graph minus the absolutely continuous measure with $L^{\infty}$ density given by $\sqrt{1-|T(u)|^{2}}$), so it would be natural to give a consistent measure-theoretic meaning to the scalar product between $T(u)$ and $\nabla u$.
-This is achieved through the theory of divergence-measure fields and their pairings with distributional gradients of weakly differentiable functions, initially proposed in the seminal work of Anzellotti \cite{Anzellotti_1983}.
-A $p$-summable divergence-measure field on an open set $\Omega$ is a vector field $F \in L^{p}(\Omega; \R^n)$ such that its distributional divergence $\div F$ is a finite Radon measure on $\Omega$, and we denote by $\DM^{p}(\Omega)$ their space.
-When $p \in [1, \infty)$ such fields can be naturally paired with scalar functions $u \in W^{1, p'}(\Omega)$, where $p'$ is the conjugate exponent of $p$, given that the scalar product $F \cdot \nabla u$ is well posed in $L^1(\Omega)$.
-On the other hand, the case $p = \infty$ is more complex and interesting to study, since $p' =1$, so that the case of $u \in BV(\Omega)$ is included.
-The theory of pairings between essentially bounded divergence-measure fields and scalar functions with bounded variations was developed by many authors (see for instance \cite{ACM,CF1,Phuc_Torres}) until some recent contributions due to Scheven-Schmidt \cite{scheven2016bv} and Crasta-De Cicco-Malusa \cite{crasta2017anzellotti,crasta2019pairings}.
-As we will see later on, this framework will provide the solution to our problem.
+in a pointwise sense.
+This can be shown through a straightforward computation (assuming $u\in C^{1}$ for simplicity).
+Furthermore, the right-hand side of the identity can be interpreted as a difference between measures: the area of the graph minus the absolutely continuous measure with an $L^{\infty}$ density given by $\sqrt{1-|T(u)|^{2}}$.
+Therefore, it is natural to assign a consistent measure-theoretic meaning to the scalar product between $T(u)$ and $\nabla u$.
+This is achieved through the theory of divergence-measure fields and their pairings with the distributional gradients of weakly differentiable functions, initially proposed in the seminal work of Anzellotti {and then developed by many authors, see \cite{Anzellotti_1983,ACM,CF1,comi2017locally,Phuc_Torres,scheven2016bv,crasta2017anzellotti,crasta2019pairings,comi2022representation,crasta2022variational,Silhavy1,Frid2}.
+In particular, our recent contribution \cite{ComiLeo} contains an up-to-date list of references and new results that further extend the theory, and at the same time are crucial for this paper.